 Can you find the owner of a car?

-Data protection rules mean it’s not possible for members of the general public to find out who owns a particular car from the DVLA.
-Only individuals and organisations with ‘reasonable cause’ can access that information.
-Having reasonable cause essentially means having the power to issue fines for parking violations and driving offences.
+Due to strict data protection rules, it is not possible for ordinary members of the public to find out who owns a particular car through the DVLA.
+Only individuals or organisations with ‘reasonable cause’ – such as local authorities or the police – are allowed to access this information.

 Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us.